rlangoy/ZedBoard-BareMetal-Examples/Hello06/README.txt

 =========

 Same example as i  Hello04 but implementing printf using the NewLib Library
-       This allows us to display messages like printf("Hello nr %d",1);
+       This allows us to properly display printf("Hello nr %.2f",3.14);

 NewLib
 ==================